4 Best Practices For Preventing Workout Injuries

 Why does this happen so frequently?

-Well, for many guys, it is easy to let your ego take charge during your workouts.
+Well, for many people, it is easy to let your ego take charge during your workouts.

 You want to feel strong – and be seen as strong by other gym goers – so you load on more weight to the bar than you can actually lift.